maskpx/CookBook/README.md

 # Help message for script
 helpFunction() {
     echo ""
-    echo "Usage: $0 -f "
+    echo "Usage: $0 -f <folder name>"
     echo -f "-f name of folder(s) you wish to add.
-For more than one folder, use -f   ... .
+For more than one folder, use -f <folder name 1> <folder name 2> ... <folder name 9>.
 You can have 9 folder names in a single command" exit 1 # Exit script after printing help
 }